Ryan Reynolds And Emily Blunt Are Highest Earners In Hollywood

 A new report released by Variety reveals the top moneymakers in Hollywood, showing the men as the top earners with the five highest salaries on the list, reports The Daily Mail.

-Ryan Reynolds can attribute his position as top earner to Netflix, garnering $27 million for the Michael Bay action film Six Underground, while Emily Blunt was the highest earning woman and seventh overall with $13 million from for the sequel to The Quiet Place.
+Ryan Reynolds can attribute his position as top earner to Netflix, garnering $27 million for the Michael Bay action film Six Underground, while Emily Blunt was the highest earning woman and seventh overall with $13 million for the sequel to The Quiet Place.

 In particular, the list has demonstrated that streaming services generally pay top stars much more than what major studios are willing to shell out.